CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ### Mounting
 The line sensor is mounted on the underside of the chassis using 3D-printed standoffs.
 The standoffs set the sensor height so the bump sensors contact obstacles first, protecting the board.
 Mounting holes were drilled out to fit the hardware available in the lab's donated parts bin.
 The SolidWorks part model for these standoffs lives in the `Mounting Bracket/` folder.
 Note that two of these standoffs are required to mount the line sensor.

-@image html linesensorbracket.png "Figure XXX: Line sensor standoff bracket" width=350
+@image html linesensorbracket.png "Figure 5: Line sensor standoff bracket" width=350

 ## IMU
 Romi uses an Adafruit BNO055 9-DOF absolute orientation sensor for heading and yaw-rate feedback.
 The breakout board includes an onboard microcontroller that fuses accelerometer, gyroscope, and magnetometer data to provide stable Euler angles without heavy processing on the Nucleo.
 The BNO055 breakout can be purchased at https://www.adafruit.com/product/2472.

 In code, the IMU is driven over I2C in `IMU.py`, which handles initialization, calibration loading/saving, and exposes heading/yaw-rate via `get_heading()` and `get_yaw_rate()`.
 The heading controller in `Closed_Loop_Control.py` uses these readings inside `Path_Director.py` to align the robot for turns and point-to-point moves, and the `Observer.py` task fuses IMU yaw data with encoder motion to estimate pose.